 Earlier this year, the Australian Institute of Landscape Architects hosted a forum titled Landscape Architects and the Obesity Epidemic.
-Tobias Volbert, our resident LA, attended the session and was pleased to feel a strong alignment with our own goal and passion – to help to encourage people to lead more active and healthy lifestyles by creating appealing, multi-generational recreational spaces.
+There is strong industry alignment to help to encourage people to lead more active and healthy lifestyles by creating appealing, multi-generational recreational spaces.

 About 65% of Queensland adults or 3.7 million will be overweight or obese by 2020; the total health system cost for obesity in Queensland in 2008 was $0.391 billion.
 If costs due to productivity and other financial losses are included, the total economic cost of obesity in Queensland was $11.614 billion.
 Obesity has overtaken smoking as the leading cause of premature death and illness in Australia.
 This is not a sustainable future.

 We refer back to a healthier community often, and it’s about more than providing fitness trails for adults.
 It’s about designing usable, sustainable recreational spaces that consider some simple points –

 - Free Play – encourages children to engage in imaginary play, becoming problem solvers and inspired thinkers.

 - Time, Inspiration and Risk – keeps children in the playspace longer.